PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

 ##### **H. Confidence Scores**

 - **Overall Confidence:**
   - Assign a score from 0 to 100 indicating your confidence in the disinformation classification.

 - **Category Scores:**
   - Provide individual confidence scores (0-100) for each disinformation category applied.

 ##### **I. Emotional Tone Analysis**

 - **Identified Emotions:**
   - List any emotions expressed in the snippet (e.g., anger, fear, joy, sadness, surprise, disgust, contempt).
   - Provide the emotions in both English and Spanish.

 - **Intensity:**
   - Score the intensity of each emotion on a scale from 0 to 100.

 - **Explanation:**
   - Briefly explain how the emotional tone contributes to the message and its potential impact (in both English and Spanish).

+##### **J. Political Spectrum Analysis**

+Analyze the content's political orientation on a scale from -1.0 (extremely left-leaning) to +1.0 (extremely right-leaning), where 0.0 represents politically neutral content.

+**Analysis Requirements:**

+1. Focus on Observable Elements:
+   - Explicit policy positions stated
+   - Specific arguments made
+   - Language and rhetoric used
+   - Sources or authorities cited
+   - Solutions proposed

+2. Evidence-Based Scoring:
+   - Score must be justified by direct references to the content
+   - Each claim in the explanation must cite specific elements from the snippet
+   - Acknowledge when content contains mixed or ambiguous political signals

+3. Explanation Format: "This content receives a score of [X] because it [cite specific elements].
+This is evidenced by [quote or describe specific statements/arguments from the snippet]."

+Remember: The goal is to detect and measure political orientation based on the actual content, not to categorize or label the speech.
+Avoid inferring political leanings from adjacent topics or assumptions about the speaker.

 #### **3. Assemble Structured Output**

 Organize all the information into a structured output conforming to the provided OpenAPI JSON schema.

 ---